halostatue/terraform-modules/README.md

 appropriate).
 Minor tags (e.g., `v5.0.x`) will move with the patch releases, if necessary.

-It is strongly recommended you use the `ref` to select a specific branch, as there may be incompatible changes in future versions, and `master` may be considered unstable.
+It is strongly recommended you use the `ref` to select a specific tag, as there may be incompatible changes in future versions, and `master` may be considered unstable.

 ## Contributors